fabib1209/Bachelors_thesis/functional_annotation.md

 ## Functional annotation of protein sequences
-__Scrips i used for the functional annotation of the protein sequences using InterProScan 5 (Jones et a.,2014).__
+__Scrips i used for the functional annotation of the protein sequences using InterProScan 5 (Jones et al.,2014).__

 Before starting the analysis asterisks had to be removed from nine proteomes.
 ```
-#To remove asterisks from the FASTA files we used
+#To remove asterisks from the FASTA files sed was used

 #!/bin/bash
 sed 's/*//g' input.FASTA > output.FASTA